DrLex0/quake-frogbots/waypoint/README.md

 ### Water

 The Frogbot uses different logic to navigate underwater due to the ability to move in 3 dimensions.
 There are additional checks on reachability of destinations.
 Make sure that connected markers are within visible range and are not obscured by corners or other obstacles.
+There is robustness against minor obstacles, but don't expect the bot to find its way through a maze with sparsely provided waypoints.

 ### Slime